bt3gl/building_blog/content/tips_website_performance.md

 ## 16. Enable Gzip Compression

 Gzip compresses web pages, CSS, and JS code at the server level, before sending them over to the browser, to optimize the website performance.
-This is enable in the `.htaccess` file (Apache) or `nginx.conf` (Nginx).
+This is enabled in the `.htaccess` file (Apache) or `nginx.conf` (Nginx).